dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 So, what is the equation of the line through (−3, 4) and (2, −6)?
 Let's ﬁnd the slope ﬁrst:
 −6 4 −10 slope = = −2.
 = 2 − (−3) 5
 We now know that the line goes through (−3, 4) and has slope −2, so its equation is y − 4 = −2(x − (−3)), or after simplifying, y = −2x − 2.
 Alternatively, we could have used the other point (2, −6) with slope −2 to see that the equation of the line is y − (−6) = −2(x − 2), which simpliﬁes to y = −2x − 2.
-Thankfully this is the same equation as before—it doesn't matter which point you pick, as long as you have used both points to ﬁnd the slope.
+Thankfully this is the same equation as before — it doesn't matter which point you pick, as long as you have used both points to ﬁnd the slope.
 PSfrag replacements
 (a, b) Section 1.6: Common Functions and Graphs • [a, b] 19 1.6 Common Functions and Graphs